Max-Eee/NeoPass/README.md

 ## ❤️ Special Thanks

-This project is heavily inspired by Sreecharan.
+This project is heavily inspired from Sreecharan.
 Huge credits to him for his contributions!
 You can check out his repository [here](https://github.com/sr2echa).
 For more advanced features, including GPT-4 capabilities and chatbot functionality, consider getting the paid version from his website: [Thotta](https://thotta.vercel.app).

 ## ✨ Features